TobiasPSP/doneland_sources/Tools/Software/EspHome/Edit Configuration/Push Button/README.md

 <img src="/assets/images/homeassistant.png" width="80%" height="80%" />

-# Push Button
+# Push Button (Toggle)

-> Controlling Any Device Via Physical Push Buttons
+> Controlling Any Device Via Physical Push Buttons (Toggle Button)

 In this very simple example, a *push button* is connected to a microcontroller.
 When the push button is pressed, it sends a message to *Home Assistant*, enabling you to physically control any other device.

+> [!NOTE]
+> The type of *push button* you are creating here acts like a *toggle button*: it does not preserve any *state* and has no distinct *on* and *off* state.
+Instead, it simply sends a signal when it is pressed and can be used to *toggle* devices.

 ## Use Case
 This example serves as a prototype for automating my lab: I want to build a physical dashboard with ten push buttons that controls ten "smart" plugs.
 This way, I can easily control devices in my lab (i.e. 3D printer, oscilloscope, bench supply, etc) from one simple-to-use physical control panel.

-This approach is much more versatile and also cheaper than mechanical plug bars with individual physical switches.
+* This approach is much more versatile and also cheaper than mechanical plug bars with individual physical switches.
 In addition, I can separate locations for the switch board and for the actual plugs, eliminating the need to route AC cables back and forth through my lab.

-Another benefit is that one plug can be controlled by any number of buttons.
+* Another benefit is that one plug can be controlled by any number of buttons.
 This way, I can have a "main" dashboard plus also single buttons close to certain devices.
   For example, I want my *3D printer* to be controllable both from my main dashboard *and* via a button right next to the printer (the built-in switch in the printer is located at its back side which is not easily accessible).

-Button functionality is also fully adjustable.
+* Button functionality is also fully adjustable.
 The button right next to the *3D printer* is going to turn on both the printer *and* the filament dryer.

 ## Implementation
-In this example, I am using a *ESP32 DevKitC V4* board on an *expansion board* for easy prototyping, and the push button is connected to *GPIO4*.
+For this example, I am using a *ESP32 DevKitC V4* board on an *expansion board* for easy prototyping, and the push button is connected to *GPIO4*.
 You can of course adapt this to just about any microcontroller board and any *GPIO*.

 <img src="images/expansionboard_esp32_38_side_t.png" width="100%" height="100%" />

 ### 2 Steps
-The implementation of an *ESPHome device* always consists of two steps:
+The implementation of an *ESPHome device* always consists of these two steps:

 * **Hardware Schematics:** design the hardware circuitry (just as you would in conventional programming projects)
-* **Translate Hardware To Configuration:** rather than programming the <*firmware* yourself, you *describe* your hardware in the *ESPHome device configuration*.
+* **Translate Hardware To Configuration:** rather than programming the *firmware* yourself, you *describe* your hardware in the *ESPHome device configuration*.

 ## Hardware Schematics